newsdaycom/stackpath-php-sdk/README.md

 This package is open source and we are open to pull requests for new features.

+## Install

+You can easily add this to your project by running

+    composer require newsdaycom/stackpath-php-sdk

 ## Configuration

 For simplicity sake, we encourage you to set two environment variables, `STACKPATH_ID` and `STACKPATH_SECRET`.
 If you cannot do this you can update the $config with two strings, `"client_id"` and `"client_secret"`.
 The OAuth handshake happens on instantiation and the bearer token is provided in all requests by default.